Garux/def2fgd/README.md

     path\to\def2fgd.exe input-file output-file

-Where input-file is path to .def or .ent file and output-file is name for generated fgd file.
+Where input-file is path to .def or .ent file and output-file is name for generated fgd or ent file.
 Generated fgd should be suitable for loading in J.A.C.K., but it's still not perfect due to some fundamental differences between formats.
 Besides J.A.C.K. fgd can provide information not provided by Radiant .def or .ent files at all.
 So some handwork is still needed if you want to make the fgd file better.
 See [this list](https://bitbucket.org/FreeSlave/def2fgd/wiki/Refined%20fgd%20files) for already modified 'good' fgd files.

 def2fgd also has some options for automated adding of offset and bobbing parameters for point entities.
 To get help run: